kbardool/CarND-Advanced-Lane-Lines/Writeup-AdvancedLaneFinding.md

 For image lane detection, an incremental code buildup approach was taken.

 The main work focused on building a basic detection pipeline and implementing the various processes required for the pipeline.
 A considerable amount of time was spent on identifying basic varying scene conditions.
-These varying conditions led to building a robust thresholding process (`apply_thresholds()` in `common/sobel.py`) that allows the application of multiple thresholding methods.
+These varying conditions led to building a adaptive thresholding process (`apply_thresholds()` in `common/sobel.py`) that allows the application of multiple thresholding methods.
 Various detection controls were parameterized, which allow testing and fine tuning the various detection processes.

 A substantial number of helper routines were written visualize the results of the detection process at various points in the algorithm.
 For example, the `PlotDisplay` class (`classes/plotdisplay.py `).
 An instance of this class allows us to display a varying number of plots together without concerns about the necessary setups required for each individual plot.

 #### 4.2.
 General Approach - Video detection pipeline

-For the video detection pipeline, the image pipeline was used a a starting point.
-During development of the image detection pipeline, I did not implement a `Line` class, that could have been used to contain and organize the detected lane data and methods.
+For the video detection pipeline, the image pipeline was used as a starting point and built upon.
+During development of the image detection pipeline, I did not implement a `Line` class, which could have been used to contain and organize the detected lane data and methods.
 This resulted in duplication of a number of functions that had to be rewritten during the video detection phase to use `Line` instances, while avoid impact on the image pipeline routines.

 For example, the original `sliding_window_detection_v1()` written for the image pipeline was duplicated for the video pipeline.
 In retrospect, I should have created this class earlier in the project.
 I have refactored some of these duplicate functions but have left other due to the delays in submitting my project.
 I plan to refactor and consolidate these routines after project submission.